 Take Facebook – it was no different as a business model than MySpace and Bebo, but it got the brand image just right, it was out there and accessible and it kept evolving and changing as any successful business needs to.

-Likewise Twitter, with its bird, which is an icon that says the brand with no words whatsoever and that has given the brand its place in the market head-and-shoulders over the competition.
+Likewise Twitter, with its bird, which is an icon that says the brand with no words whatsoever and that has given the brand its place in the market head-

 You can catch up with my own brand at www.Adamcorbally.co.uk Twitter @TheAdamCorbally